-Ropes, spirit cords, ritual belts and, as they are called in Currendera tradition, lassos, are sacred tools and ritual talismans that assist us as we meditate and engage with the Otherworld in very specific and helpful ways.
+Ropes, spirit cords, ritual belts, and, as they are called in Currendera tradition, lassos, are sacred tools and ritual talismans that assist us as we meditate and engage with the Otherworld in very specific and helpful ways.

-For many newcomers to magical work it is an odd idea that something as innocuous as a piece of string, fabric, or leather could have the ability to serve as a physical catalyst for rapid and deep transformation, but it can.
+For many newcomers to magical work, it is an odd idea that something as innocuous as a piece of string, fabric, or leather could have the ability to serve as a physical catalyst for rapid and deep transformation, but it can.

-The spirit cord or lasso has the ability to connect past, present, and future and can be worked with in a ceremonial manner not only to connect your past, present, and future, but also to connect you to Ancestors who are no longer among the living, and Descendants (including creative, metaphorical, progeny) that will come into being in the future.
+The spirit cord or lasso has the ability to connect past, present, and future and can be worked within a ceremonial manner not only to connect your past, present, and future, but also to connect you to Ancestors who are no longer among the living, and Descendants (including creative, metaphorical, progeny) that will come into being in the future.

 You may also work with your cord to connect to specific places, objects, and people.
 For instance, try looping one part of your cord around a plant and sitting with the end of the cord in your left hand.
-Consider the channel you create in that moment and be aware of the information that flows through it.
+Consider the channel you create at that moment and be aware of the information that flows through it.

 How to Make Your Spirit Cord

 1.)
 Acquire three pieces of material.
 Choose materials that can be braided together such as yarn, rope, or thread.
 I recommend that you choose the same material for each of the three strands.
 This cord is something you can wear or wrap around you, so choose something comfortable that will feel good against your skin.
-You may want to choose one, two or three colors for your cord.
-(My cord is three different colors, white, black and red.
+You may want to choose one, two, or three colors for your cord.
+(My cord in three different colors, white, black and red.
 This is entirely up to you.)

 In choosing colors, reflect on what different colors mean to you in particular.
 Red might mean power and protection, blood spilled in creative work?
 Black might mean to you a power that absorbs negativity.
 Blues for you might call forth healing waters.
 Yellows might evoke for you a field of wildflowers and something lighthearted or it might evoke something entirely different.